master-csmi/Project-management-SCRUM/README.md

 ### Introduction:

-  Member 1: Definition of the Agile framework and the Scrum method
+  Seithondji Dieudonné: Definition of the Agile framework and the Scrum method

-  Member 2: Explanation of the objectives
+  Ariel: Explanation of the objectives

 ### Principles of the method:

-  Member 3: Values, fundamental principles and key components
+  Jérémy: Values, fundamental principles and key components

-  Member 4: Different roles in Scrum (Product Owner, Scrum Master, Development Team)
+  Hassan: Different roles in Scrum (Product Owner, Scrum Master, Development Team)

 ### Scrum's life cycle:

-  Member 2: Sprint
+  Ariel: Sprint

-  Member 1: Sprint Planning
+  Seithondji Dieudonné: Sprint Planning

-  Member 3: Sprint Review
+  Jérémy: Sprint Review

-  Member 4: Sprint Retrospective
+  Hassan: Sprint Retrospective

 ### Concrete usage in applied mathematics:

-  Member 1: Insight on how Scrum is used in real life problems including applied mathematics
+  Seithondji Dieudonné: Insight on how Scrum is used in real life problems including applied mathematics

-  Member 2: Result analysis : advantages and inconveniences encountered
+  Ariel: Result analysis : advantages and inconveniences encountered

 ### Conclusion:

-  Member 3: Summary of the key points
+  Jérémy: Summary of the key points

-  Member 4: Advantages and Inconveniences
+  Hassan: Advantages and Inconveniences

   All members: Personal feedback on the utility and relevance of Scrum's usage in different environments